Father Focused Houston Nonprofit Gives Back — CoolxDad's Color Box Keeps It Whimsical

 The full list is available at CoolxDad’s website.
 An online option for donating is also available.

-To kick off the holiday gift drive, CoolxDad hosted an exclusive event at the Art Is Bond gallery in Montrose.
+To kick off the holiday gift drive, CoolxDad curated an exclusive event at Art Is Bond in the 4411 Montrose gallery building.
 Chef Monica Pope served hors d’oeuvres, including bruschetta, mushroom dumplings and vegan burgers.
 Musician The Biggest Brandon and his band provided live tunes.
+Gallery owner/director Janice Bond, on the CoolXDad board, hosted the convivial night for the CoolxDad cause.

 Five fathers from the Project Row Houses community were in the running to participate in a 30-day internship with select Color Box sites, where they will gain work experience in hospitality, art business, programming and entrepreneurship.
 The internship recipients were revealed at the kickoff event.
 Curtis Ricks will be working at Mo’Better Brews with Chef Courtney Lindsey and Derrick Wyble will intern at Kindred Stories bookstore with Terri Hamm.

-A week after the Color Box kickoff, CoolxDad also hosted a fundraiser with Ellio Fine Art in the Fourth Ward in tandem with a celebration of the art gallery’s first anniversary.
+A week after the Color Box kickoff, CoolxDad continued the action with Ellio Fine Art at 3201 Allen in tandem with a celebration of the art gallery’s first anniversary.
+Ellio’s owner Trish Matute and colleagues Brian Freeze and Harwood Taylor welcomed the nonprofit’s supporters and toasted their cause.
 Festivities included a preview of Ellio’s new group exhibition, live music, catering from Chef Karrie Calloway and craft cocktails from Clarkwood.
-Ten percent of proceeds from Ellio’s exhibition will be donated to CoolxDad’s initiatives until this Saturday, November 26.
+Ten percent of proceeds from Ellio’s exhibition will be donated to CoolxDad’s initiatives through this Saturday, November 26.
 Ellio is also one of the participating drop off sites for the Color Box gift drive.

 CoolxDad is also hosting its #fromustoyou Holiday Portrait session at Sanman Studio (1109 Providence Street) this Sunday, November 27 from noon to 4 pm.
 Reserve a spot here.